Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Work with your community.
 Individuals who work together to conserve water will be less likely to over-consume for selfish reasons.

 - Be prepared for fires.
 Droughts can significantly increase the likelihood of a forest fire.
-Have an evacuation plan in place and keep an emergency kit with food, water, medications and any other essentials ready to go.
+Have an evacuation plan in place and keep an emergency kit with essentials like food, water, medications and any other necessity ready to go.

 How to get insured for natural disasters in 2021